-Maktoum bin Mohammed engages with global policy makers and financial industry leaders at the second Dubai FinTech Summit
+Maktoum Bin Mohammed Engages With Global Policy Makers And Financial Industry Leaders At The Second Dubai Fintech Summit

-(MENAFN- Evops-PR) Government of Dubai Media Office – 06 May 2024: His Highness Sheikh Maktoum bin Mohammed bin Rashid Al Maktoum, First Deputy Ruler of Dubai, Deputy Prime Minister and Minister of Finance of the UAE, and President of the Dubai International Financial Centre (DIFC), today met with global policymakers and financial industry leaders on the sidelines of the second Dubai FinTech Summit (DFS).
+Dubai, UAE, 7th May 2024, ZEX PR WIRE , His Highness Sheikh Maktoum bin Mohammed bin Rashid Al Maktoum, First Deputy Ruler of Dubai, Deputy Prime Minister and Minister of Finance of the UAE, and President of the Dubai International Financial Centre (DIFC), today met with global policymakers and financial industry leaders on the sidelines of the second Dubai FinTech Summit (DFS).

 Influential decision makers that HH Sheikh Maktoum engaged with included Adena T Friedman, Chair and CEO of Nasdaq; Oh Se-Hoon, Mayor of Seoul, South Korea; Nic Dreckman, Group CEO of Julius Baer; and Nik Storonsky, Founder and CEO of Revolut.